Joy-karthik/Secure-EIC/README.md

 }

-#4th Apperance-->This policy one access the specfic instnace and allow the all endpoint
+#4th Appearance-->This policy one access the specific instance and allows all endpoint

 {
     "Version": "2012-10-17",